publisha/student_site/pages/howtobuildyoursite.md

 > You should now have a copy of the template web site on github

+Although it is always possible to edit the files directly on the github site, there is a much better way!

 ### Getting a local copy

-Clone
-Github Desktop
+To edit and add content you will need to work on the site on a local copy.
+To do this, you should go to the github page for your repository and find the `Clone or download` button.
+Select `Clone` and your copy of Github Desktop should then open.

-Choose a local space or even Creative Cloud (don’t use google drive) Once the clone has finished you can now open in Atom
+Choose a local space or even Creative Cloud (don’t use google drive)

+Once the clone has finished you can now open in Atom.

+> Image of the site in Atom

 ### Configuring your site